LayanAloufi/layanAloufi/README.md

 3. What are GitHub Actions secrets, and why should we use them instead of writing sensitive values directly in the workflow file?
 GitHub Actions secrets are encrypted values stored securely in a GitHub repository.
 They are used to store sensitive information such as passwords and API keys, and are used to protect confidential information from being exposed in the repository

+# CI Pipeline

+Whenever code is pushed to the `main` branch or a pull request is created, the workflow automatically:

+1. Checks out the repository.
+2. Sets up Python.
+3. Installs the project dependencies.
+4. Builds the Docker image.

+If all steps complete successfully, the workflow finishes with a green check, confirming that the project and Docker image can be built successfully.